gguuss/DietyOS/README.md

 # Understanding Autism

+## Foundations
+* Neurodivergence affects the way that people learn and articulate ideas and has social, communicative, and physiological impacts on the people who have it.
+* Neurodivergence is a spectrum, some people have "more" of it and some have less.
+I like to think of it using a belt system like in martial arts, some of us are white belts and some of us are more advanced black belts.
+I don't understand the phenomena well enough to fully articulate the belts and degrees of abilities and complications but I hope you like and understand the metaphor and would like some day to have a more complete classification.

 ## Behavior patterns
 * A certain clicking sensation when communicating with similar people
 * Ability to find flaws in everything (typos, misconceptions, etc)